U.S. Air Force 563d Personnel Recovery Task Force rescues Helene survivors

 |Downloads:

-This work, U.S. Air Force 563d Personnel Recovery Task Force rescues Helene survivors [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force 563d Personnel Recovery Task Force rescues Helene survivors, by SSgt Abbey Rieves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.